 When you're watching a video that contains music, there may be a section in the video's description called 'Music in this video'.
 This section shows info about the music heard in the video, like song and artist names.

 What does 'Licensed to YouTube by' mean?

-Why is some information missing from 'Music in this video'?
+Why is some info missing from 'Music in this video'?

-What if I hear my song in a video, but don't see 'Music in this video' information?
+What if I hear my song in a video, but don't see 'Music in this video' info?

-- Send us feedback using our feedback form to help us improve this feature and our data quality process.
+- Send us feedback using our feedback form to help us improve our data quality.

-- Make sure that you and your songs are registered with the ISNI Authority, which will help us confirm that we have the best data to represent you and your music.
+- Make sure that you and your songs are registered with the ISNI authority.
+Registering can help us confirm that we have the best data to represent you and your music.